webhdx/ETH2GC/README.md

 * Debug your own homebrew applications
 * ...and much more

 ETH2GC is a project bringing together various Ethernet adapter hardware variants.
-The project is actively supported and compatibility with other Ethernet NICs is planned in the future.
+The project is actively supported and adding more capable Ethernet drivers is planned.

 Visit **#eth2gc** on: